 Fall weather is right around the corner and I can’t wait!
 My sister is pregnant and due any day.
 So this past week we were talking all about babies.
-She asked how how we kept our babies warm at night.
+She asked how do we keep our babies warm at night?
 More specifically, how do you dress a newborn, infant or toddler to stay warm without putting a blanket in his or her crib!?

 This post contains affiliate links for products we love.

 Before we get to the sleep outfit options…first let’s talk about the perfect sleep environment.
 Just how cold should your baby’s room be at night?

 According to sleep.org, a sleep environment of 60 to 67 degrees Fahrenheit is recommended for your best chance at a good night’s rest.
 They also note toddlers may like a slightly warmer room.
 For kids, 65 to 70 degrees Fahrenheit may be better.